(Why over 200,000 Harris County home owners are over-taxed by more than 10% and 30,000 are over-taxed by 50%)

 Texas law requires property owners to file a property tax protest to be able to obtain the evidence regarding their house.
 Protest both market value and unequal appraisal and include a note asking the appraisal district to make their evidence available two weeks prior to the hearing.
 The protest form is available at http://www.poconnor.com/pdf_forms/41-44.pdf

 In many cases, given the large number of substantial errors in valuing houses, the appraisal district’s evidence will clearly show the property is over-assessed.
 It is critical that you protest prior to May 31, or you will not be able to get the information and determine if you are taxed fairly.
-Since over 200,000 houses in Harris County are over-taxed by at least 10%, encourage your family and friends to protest, so they at least get to see the appraisal districts evidence.

 After you protest and obtain the appraisal district’s information, one of the first priorities is to see if their evidence is accurate for your house.
 Then check to see if the sales data is accurate.
+The Houston Realtors make the photos of properties sold are on-line after the sale.

 The data used for analysis was all sales of houses in Harris County that occurred during October 1 2013 to March 31 2014, for which we had a purchase price and a 2014 HCAD market value.
 The only records that were eliminated were those where there was a major discrepancy between the Realtor MLS data and the HCAD tax roll regarding the size of the land and / or building.